hvlck/excubitor/README.md

 # excubitor

- extremely minimal immutablility and write-only-once for the web
+extremely minimal immutability and write-only-once for the web

+`excubitor` is Latin for sentinel.